 Similarly in Radmobile, when you arrive in Chicago you'll see palm trees and a gigantic cruise ship on what is presumably Lake Michigan.

-Resistance 2 has a secret military bunker on Angel Island.
+Resistance 2 has a secret military bunker on Yerba Buena Island.
 When you exit the bunker The Bay Bridge has suspiciously been painted red.

 Soviet jungle: The jungle is actually one of the southern republics of the USSR, likely bordering the Himalayan mountains, west of China.
 It's actually stated that even the FOX unit would be nuts to initiate a mission into Russia, but Soviet territory is fair game.